lpmi-13/current-projects/README.md

 - If too many processes try to open too many connections, it kills the DB...but it would be nice to see how (in dashboards/logs)
 - possibly use a docker MongoDB replicaset for this, though how to spin up 50+ containers locally might be trickier.

+# 136) Create micromaterial for tcpdump
+- possibly related to #130 above, but even just for locally running VMs in a well-defined subnet.
+- have a script to pick which of the 3 (or however many) VMs/containers is the "noisy one" and make it quiet down.
+- terminal-based micromaterial

 # 137) Kubernetes the hard way on Sigmacloud
 - this is going to be *very* bootstrapped, since they have no VPC, no load balancers, and no CLI...just a REST API.